vasilianstoica/Quantitative-Trading-/1_Legacy_TA_Strategies_Trading_Suite/README.md

 - These strategies are for **educational and research** purposes.
 They represent simplified rule-based trading logic, which may no longer perform in production markets.
 - API keys and sensitive credentials should be stored securely and **not hardcoded** in production deployments.
 - Real capital trading should only be done with sufficient safeguards, risk controls, and robust infrastructure.

----

-## License

-This project is shared for non-commercial and educational purposes.